AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

     <td valign="top"><p><strong>Required:</strong> Yes<br />
         <strong>Data type:</strong> string </p></td>
     <td valign="top"><p><strong>Description:</strong><br />
         Data used by the AU to determine if the launching LMS system is entitled to use the AU.
-The AU should use this data in combination with other data provided from the LMS to determine entitlement.<br />
+The AU SHOULD use this data in combination with other data provided from the LMS to determine entitlement.<br />
     </p>
       <p><strong>Value space: </strong>Values defined by AU content provider.<br />
         <br />